SAP-samples/btp-resource-consumption-monitor/README.md

 ## Access the application

 Open the Work Zone site and navigate to the `BTP Credits` page.

+It is suggested to configure the application and modify the 'Forecasting Configuration' individually for each of the services to make sure the forecast is calculated correctly.
+Until this is set correctly, the forecasted costs might be unrealisticly high.

 ## Run Locally
 To run the application locally, you need to bind to the cloud service instances and run the application in hybrid mode.